-The Successor Agency may obtain a bond insurance policy to guarantee the scheduled payment of principal and interest on the 2021A Bonds.
-The Successor Agency has yet to determine whether an insurance policy will be purchased with the 2021A Bonds, which decision is at its sole and absolute discretion.
+[The Successor Agency may obtain a bond insurance policy issued by [2023 Insurer] to guarantee the scheduled payment of principal of and interest on all or a portion of the 2023A/B Bonds.
+The Successor Agency has yet to determine whether an insurance policy will be purchased with the 2023A/B Bonds or either Series of the 2023A/B Bonds, which decision is at its sole and absolute discretion.
 If an insurance policy is purchased, the following are some risk factors relating to bond insurance.

-In the event of default of the payment of principal or interest with respect to the 2021A Bonds when due, any owner of the 2021A Bonds would have a claim under the applicable bond insurance policy (the "Policy") for such payments.
+In the event of default of the payment of principal or interest with respect to any Insured Bonds when due, any owner of such Insured Bonds would have a claim under the applicable Insurance Policy for such payments.
 Under most circumstances, default of payment of principal and interest would not obligate acceleration of the obligations of the bond insurer without appropriate consent of the bond insurer.

-In the event the bond insurer was unable to make payment of principal and interest under the Policy as such payments became due, the 2021A Bonds insured by such Policy would be payable solely from the moneys received pursuant to the Indenture.
+In the event the bond insurer was unable to make payment of principal and interest under the applicable Insurance Policy as such payments became due, the Insured Bonds insured by such Insurance Policy would be payable solely from the moneys received pursuant to the Indenture.
+In the event the bond insurer became obligated to make payments with respect to any of the Insured Bonds, no assurance is given that such event would not adversely affect the market price of the Insured Bonds or the marketability (liquidity) of the Insured Bonds.